awslabs/aws-service-catalog-products/governance-at-scale-account-factory/account-bootstrap-shared/v3/README.md

 ### AssumableRoleArnInRootAccountForBootstrapping
 *Type:* String
-*Description:* The Arn of the assumable role from the root account
+*Description:* The ARN of the assumable role from the root account
 ### GovernanceAtScaleAccountFactoryIAMRolePath
 *Type:* String
 *Description:* The path to use for IAM roles in this template